intentframe/intentframe/README.md

 A full policy-editing surface — via a web app, the CLI, or a macOS app — is planned for a future release.

 IntentFrame supports two filesystem tool families: workspace/VFS tools (`READ_FILE`, `WRITE_FILE`, etc.) and host file tools (`READ_HOST_FILE`, `WRITE_HOST_FILE`, etc.).
 The runtime can enforce either family, but real product profiles should usually expose only one family to a given LLM tool list.
-See [`docs/vfs-vs-host-tools.md`](docs/vfs-vs-host-tools.md) for the design guidance, tradeoffs, and test harness modes.
+See [`docs/vfs-vs-host-tools.md`](docs/vfs-vs-host-tools.md) for the design guidance, trade-offs, and test harness modes.

 ---

 ## 🚧 Project Status: Alpha

 Honest about it.
 The architecture is settled, the core pipeline is stable, the test suite is real, and the failure reports are in the repo.
 What's not done: independent third-party audit, Linux support, the gateway proxy mode, stateful multi-intent tracking, broader command coverage.
-Those are roadmap, not blockers for trying it out.
+Those are roadmap items, not blockers for trying it out.

 ---